Rod Allen: Miami Marlins

 In March 2022 it was announced Allen would be joining Bally Sports Florida as an analyst for Miami Marlins telecasts.

-Family life
+Personal life

-Allen and his wife, Adrian, have four children: Rhonda, Rod, Jr., Andrew, and Rachel.
+Allen and his wife have four children.
 The Allens live in the Phoenix, Arizona area.
-Rod, Jr. was selected by the New York Yankees in the 12th round of the 2004 Major League Baseball Draft after a collegiate career at Arizona State University.
+Their son Rod Jr. was selected by the New York Yankees in the 12th round of the 2004 Major League Baseball draft after a collegiate career at Arizona State University.
 He played the 2004 season with the Staten Island Yankees in the New York–Penn League, and played for the Class A Winston-Salem Warthogs in 2006 and 2007.
 His most recent professional stint was in 2011 with the White Sands Pupfish in the Pecos League.
-Andrew was selected by the Arizona Diamondbacks in the 43rd round of the 2007 Major League Baseball draft.
+Their son Andrew was selected by the Arizona Diamondbacks in the 43rd round of the 2007 MLB draft.
 He attended Desert Vista High School in Phoenix, Arizona.